Anderson-Lai/ib-notes/hleconomics/economics.md

 Ex: if there are 8 workers and 6 machines, any additional workers (increases in variable inputs) will have a marginal product (MP) of 0

+# Sept.
+25, 2024

+## Market Equilibrium
+the buyer must agree to buy at a price, and the seller to sell the product at the same price
+they must agree for the transaction to occur

+**market equilibrium** - when buyers and sellers agree to a price

+the *invisible hand* guides the market
+the market will eventually balance itself out, the buyers and sellers will come to an agreement in a competitive market

+equilibrium is a situation in which opposing forces balance each other.
+**equilibrium price** - quantity demanded == quantity supplied
+**equilibrium quantity** - the quantity bought and sold at the equilibrium price (where supply and demand intersect)

+## Surplus
+at higher prices, a surplus occurs
+suppliers will want to produce more than buyers will consume

+the suppliers want to profit at the higher price, and thus will produce more
+however, the consumer is not willing to purchase that product at that price (at least not at the quantity that is being supplied)

+## Shortage
+at low prices, buyers are willing to buy more than suppliers are willing to supply

+suppliers do not want to produce / supply this product as they are making less of a profit

+## PPC
+as wants and needs changes, the production point on the PPC moves
+the interaction between buyers and suppliers move where the society is on the PPC

+at equilibrium, the buyers and sellers' choices are satisfied and in balance
+this is the **market mechanism**, known as the *invisible hand*

+firms that produce product determine how they will produce products based off what resources and technologies are available to them

+## Price Signals and Incentives
+as signals prices communicate info to the decision makers
+as incentives prices motivate decision makers to respond to the information

+is it possible for market equilibrium to not be achieved (be in surplus or shortage)?
+in the short term, *yes*, that is possible due to constant fluctuations

+surplus -> equilibrium, buyers will buy less
+shortage -> equilibrium, sellers will produce more

+## Surplus to Equilibrium
+as surplus builds up, producers will be left with too much good that can not be sold - **surplus inventory**
+suppliers will then drive the price down to get rid of the product

+## Price Adjustments
+prices below equilibrium -> a shortage forces the price to go up
+prices above the equilibrium -> a surplus forces prices to go down

+## Shortage to Equilibrium
+prices are too low
+suppliers see a chance to make a profit, and raise the price of the product
+hope to deter some consumers from buying the product
+the supply can not currently meet the demand

+**supply and demand will often change due to a changing economic climate**

+as price goes up, the demand decrease, and producers will produce more -> equilibrium

+## Changes in Demand
+an increase in demand shifts the demand curve to the right
+this also shifts the equilibrium price
+looking at the original equilibrium, there is now a shortage (prices will go up to reach equilibrium)

+## Changes in Supply
+if supply shifts to the right, a surplus at the original price will occur
+prices will fall, and thus quantity demanded will increase

+## Double Shifts
+when both curves shift, either the price or the quantity will be indeterminate